 We do.
 Because we’re certifiable weirdos.

 At that point, I started to get more than a little anxious about the move.
 I mean, our house was sold.
 Bacon Slayer had a new job.
 This whole crazy-pants idea was a done deal!
 What were we doing moving 5 hours north, where we knew virtually no one?
-How were we supposed to know which was house was in the right neighborhood, and which ones weren’t the right fit?
+How were we supposed to know which was house was in the right neighborhood?
+Which ones weren’t the right fit?
 Would we ever find a restaurant like the one 3 houses away from our (now) former house, where we could get a bite to eat and feel like family?

 We were far too tired to be adventurous, and clueless about the food culture in the area.
 So, we played it safe and wandered into a Latin-fusion place just down the road from the hotel.
 Upon being greeted with a steaming basket of freshly fried tortilla chips and house made salsa, I was immediately smitten.